 Too little sleep isn’t the only thing that can increase your risk of heart disease.
 Not keeping a regular sleep time can also throw your heart out of whack.

 A 2019 study from the American Heart Association examined subjects’ nightly sleep duration and how long it took them to fall asleep.
 The researchers looked at data from nearly 2,000 people without cardiovascular disease at the start of the study.
 Participants wore sleep-monitoring wrist devices for seven-day periods from 2010 to 2013.

 It turned out those with irregular sleep patterns also were at higher risk for a cardiovascular event such as stroke, congestive heart failure, and coronary heart disease.
 People whose night-to-night sleep length varied over a seven-day period by more than an average of two hours were more than twice as likely to have a cardiovascular event than those who varied by an hour or less.

 Research suggests young people are at particular risk for irregular sleep-related heart problems.
-A 2019 study out of MassGeneral Hospital for Children found that adolescents who didn't sleep well were at greater risk for developing cardiovascular problems.
-They had higher cholesterol levels, a higher body mass index, larger waist sizes, higher blood pressure, and an increased risk of hypertension.
-Obesity and cardiovascular risk factors in childhood often lead to cardiovascular disease later in life.
+A 2019 study out of MassGeneral Hospital for Children found that adolescents who didn’t sleep well were at greater risk for developing cardiovascular problems.
+They had higher cholesterol levels, larger waist sizes, higher blood pressure, and an increased risk of hypertension.
+Higher weight and cardiovascular risk factors in childhood often lead to cardiovascular disease later in life.